Skip to content

 Sancocho

 Eating sancocho is a must if you want to try authentic Dominican flavors.
-Sancocho is cooked with different ingredients such as vegetables, meat (beef, chicken, pork, and goat), tubers, and herbs such as cilantro to produce a meaty and thick stew.
-It’s often served with avocado, white rice, and a local sauce made with spicy bitter orange, vinegar and peppers.
+Sancocho is cooked with different ingredients such as vegetables, meat (beef, chicken, pork, and goat), root vegetables like yuca, yautía, and plantains, and herbs such as cilantro to produce a meaty and thick stew.
+It’s often served with avocado, white rice, and a local sauce made with spicy bitter orange, vinegar and peppers called agrio de naranja.

 Tostones